 Budget Narrative

 A total of $120,000 is requested over the two-year period of this proposal.
 Of this amount, a total of $82,000 is requested to support three graduate students (mentored by Drs.
 Dillon, Dahl, and Porter, respectively) who will perform, respectively, Aims 1.1, 1.2, and 2.
 Dr. Dillon’s student will be engaged in Aim 1.
-An additional $10,000 is budget in the second year for part time support for an additional student in Dr. Porter’s lab to assist with the final training of MR images as described in Aim 2.
+An additional $10,000 is budget in year 2 for part time support for an additional student in Dr. Berrets’s lab to conduct with the market study described in Aim 3.
 A total of $24,000 is requested over both years to support up to 10 undergraduate students to undertake the laborious process of segmenting MR images acquired in Aim 1, conduct subject recruitment, and acquire MR images.
 A total of $8,000 is requested to support 40 MRI scans of recruited subjects plus 8 pilot scans that will be used to ensure proper data collection.
 Our team will pursue and MRI Research Facility Seed Grant to fund an additional $8000 of scanning to supplement the study.
 A total of $2,000 is requested for subject compensation.
-Finally, a total of $4,000 is requested to purchase supplies, such as tissue sample, test equipment and time on computational platforms as described in Aims 1-2.
+Finally, a total of $4,000 is requested to purchase supplies, such as tissue sample, test equipment, supercomputer time, and purchasing market research as described in Aims 1-3.

 David: I could use funding for a statistics student to help clean, manage, and analyze the data.
 This could be as much as $8,000 a year, but it may be much less and not all the years.
 If the budget is tight, I can pay the student from other sources.